Jean Butez

+Butez began his career at Lille, spending five seasons with the club's reserve team without making a first-team appearance.
+In 2017, he moved to Mouscron on loan and impressed enough to earn a permanent transfer the following year.
+In 2020, Butez signed with Antwerp, where he quickly became the starting goalkeeper.
+He played a key role in Antwerp's domestic and European success, contributing to their domestic treble in 2023 with 27 clean sheets, establishing himself as one of Belgium's top goalkeepers.

 Career

 Early career

 Butez started playing football at FC Merris, the club from his home town of Merris.
 Two years later, he made the move to the Lille OSC academy, who had scouted him down during a futsal tournament in which he was named best goalkeeper.
 In the 2012–13 season, he gained his first playing minutes for Lille B in the CFA, the fourth tier in French football.
 After being relegated from the CFA with the club in 2015, he won the CFA 2 title a year later.
 In five seasons, he made 81 official appearances for Lille's second team.
 In the meantime, he occasionally was part of the first team of Lille, but he never made his professional debut.

 Mouscron

 For the 2017–18 season, Butez was sent on a one-season loan to Royal Excel Mouscron, Lille's former cooperation club.
 On the first match day of the Belgian First Division A, he immediately made a start against Oostende (0–1 win).
 On the second matchday, he received a red card against Charleroi in the 82nd minute for a handball outside of the penalty area.
 Logan Bailly took his place in goal on the third day matchday.
 Butez would only make eleven appearances for the Hainaut-based club that season.
 After Lille terminated his contract in the summer of 2018, Mouscron permanently signed him.

 In the 2018–19 season, Butez left a strong impression as Mouscron won 23 out of a possible 27 points in the spring.
-In the winter of 2019, he was explicitly mentioned as a potential successor to Lovre Kalinić at Gent, and in February 2019 football analyst Stéphane Pauwels had him down as a transfer target at Lyon.
+In the winter of 2019, he was explicitly mentioned as a potential successor to Lovre Kalinić at Gent, and in February 2019, football analyst Stéphane Pauwels had him down as a transfer target at Lyon.
 After the regular season, he was also rumoured as a prospect Standard Liège and Anderlecht.
 In the summer of 2019, he seemed like a serious option for Club Brugge, but when Mouscron had an asking price of €6 million and Club could sign Liverpool and Belgium international goalkeeper Simon Mignolet for only one million more, they chose not to continue their pursuit of Butez.
 Later, negotiations with Monaco, who wanted to send him on loan to Cercle Brugge if he signed, also broke down due to the high transfer price.
 The price had been set high because Mouscron had to share half of the transfer fee with Lille.